atomix/atomix-controller/README.md

 raft-3   1/1     2m11s
 ```

-And each `StatefulSet` contains a number of pods equal to the partition template's `size`:
+And each `StatefulSet` contains a number of pods equal to the storage class's `replicas`:

 ```bash
 > kubectl get pods